 Green screen video editing involves adding visual effects in front of a solid color.
 Then, by digitally eliminating or “keying out” that color, you can drop that scene onto any background of your choice in post-production.

-Why use Green Screen?
+Why use a Green Screen?

 For starters, it doesn’t match any natural skin tone or hair color, for that matter, so it becomes pretty easy to remove without disturbing anything in the foreground.